CONCERT DVD REVIEW #1

 The premise is that 50 Hi8 camcorders were given to 50 audience members spread throughout Madison Square Garden, and the recruited camera men and women were instructed not to turn the cameras off.
 The idea is brilliant -- not only because the viewer is bombarded by a fresh take on the show every few seconds, but also because of the "uncut" rawness of the footage (one scene takes us on an extended tour of the MSG restroom facilities).

-d editing of the film, calling it too choppy, even disorienting.
+Some reviewers have criticized the camerawork and editing of the film, calling it too choppy, even disorienting.
 This is an apt criticism (APT!), but this viewer felt it made the DVD more immersive.
 This "home movie-esque" technique allows the DVD viewer to feel almost

 voyeuristic in watching someone else watch the show.